GROWING MUSHROOMS IN OUTDOOR BEDS

 The process is fairly simple.
 Firstly, you’ll need some spawn.
 We supply spawn here.
 All of our outdoor patch spawn comes with printed instructions for the species of mushroom that you're growing.

 Approximately 1kg of spawn is recommended per 1m x 1m of mushroom patch.

-A bed can be prepared by digging a shallow hole (5-10cm deep) and filling it with fresh woodchips or fresh compost according to species.
+A bed can be prepared by digging a shallow hole (5-10cm deep) and filling it with fresh woodchips or fresh compost / other substrate according to species.
 For wood loving mushrooms like wine caps, woodchip from non-coniferous trees works best.
-Morels, on the other hand, like coniferous mulch or bark, with a layer of loamy soil underneath.
+Morels, on the other hand, like coniferous mulch or bark, with a layer of dense loamy soil underneath.

 This substrate layer should be around 10cm deep.
 Where space is an issue, this same process can be done in the likes of a fish crate / plastic storage bin (black or opaque) with drain holes cut in the bottom.
 Or even a large flower pot will do the job as well.

 In general, a 'spawn sandwich' approach works pretty well.
 As in, put half of your substrate down onto the ground, then spread the spawn over top of that, and then cover the spawn with the remaining half of the substrate.